FloWsnr/CUDA-maskedConvolutions/README.md

 ## Motivation

 Masked convolutions are convolutions where the input array contain "invalid" elements which should not participate in the end result.
 For example, consider an array with 3 elements and a normalized kernel with 3 elements.
-Lets assume that the left element in the input array is invalid, i.e. the mask is [0,1,1].
+Lets assume that the left element in the input array is invalid, i.e. the validity-mask is [0,1,1].
 ```
 arrary = [1,2,1]
 kernel = [0.25,0.5,0.25]